 Building on the content presented in Nursing Skills Lab I with a focus on developmentally and culturally appropriate therapeutic interventions in the care of the childbearing family, patients requiring medical/surgical interventions, and the elderly.
 Includes application of the concepts of caring, critical thinking, the nursing process, quality improvement, communication, teamwork/collaboration, and evidence-based nursing practice.
 Application of knowledge and skills occurs in the nursing skills lab and the simulation lab.
-Internet Access required.
+Internet and PC computer access with chrome web browser required in order to utilizes online NCLEX test preparation software, skills videos and to complete course materials utilizing word, excel and PDF documents.
+Purchase of Skill lab kits/supplies, uniforms and nursing equipment.